 When teams look to move from manual, document-centric, or siloed systems, they tend to worry about the challenge of migrating legacy data and product information to a new system.
 However, migrating product and quality information has never been easier.
 With advances in cloud technology and integration approaches, exporting and importing data is straightforward.

 Here are some keys to success as you consider how to successfully implement a Cloud PLM or QMS software solution while determining how to migrate your existing product record information (e.g., parts, bills of materials, change orders) into your new system.
 Depending on the state of your legacy product information, the migration of your data can be one of the biggest challenges to getting your PLM or QMS software solution implemented on time and on budget.
 With this in mind, we’re providing a simple step-by-step guide to help you ensure successful data migration.

-1. What types of data to you want to migrate to PLM?
+First, consider what types of information you need to migrate to your new PLM or QMS software solution.
 This typically includes the following:

 - Mechanical parts

 2. Bills of Materials (BOMs) Which May Include:

 3. Approved Manufacturers and Vendors (e.g., AML, AVL):